sam-parks/clickUp_mini_project/README.md

 ## Overview

 This application showcases the state management, UI and performance techniques I have learned while using Flutter.
 I used the BloC pattern in combination with Provider and ChangeNotifiers for handling state.
 I relied on stacks and flexible widgets for complex and dynamic layouts.
-Since this was a simple application, performance was not prioritized, but I did use an isolate for parsing JSON responses which did enhance the performance by a noticeable amount.
+Since this was a simple application, performance was not an issue, but I did use an isolate for parsing JSON responses which did enhance the performance by a noticeable amount.

 **Task Page**